BradleyA/markit/README.md

 Markit currently supports these files without file extensions: Dockerfile, Makefile

-#### If you like this repository, select in the upper-right corner, star, thank you.

 ## Clone
 To clone, change to the directory you want to download.
 Use git clone into the directory.
 If you do not have Git then enter; "sudo apt-get install git".
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.